Brajbhan108/Excel_project/README.md

 # HR Data Analysis
-I developed a comprehensive project in Excel, creating multiple dashboards and tables to analyze data.
+I developed a comprehensive project in Excel, creating dashboards and tables to analyze data.
 This process involved several stages, including data preprocessing, data cleaning, and data visualization.
 ## Project Objective
 The primary objective of this project is to analyze employee data to identify key workforce trends, measure organizational performance, and